Don’t Use an LCC27 Gas Bottle Adapter in Lieu of an LCC27 Gas Bottle

 It’s important to check what kind of connection you have on your barbecue or portable LPG gas appliance before you buy or swap your LPG bottle.

-It can be dangerous to use an LCC27 adaptor on a POL gas fitting to enable it to connect a gas appliance designed for an LCC27 gas fitting.
+It can be dangerous to use an LCC27 gas bottle adapter (LCC27 to POL adaptor) on a POL gas fitting to enable it to connect a gas appliance designed for an LCC27 new gas bottle connection.

 This is because the two connections have different thread directions, so as you tighten one connection you can actually loosen the other connection, potentially leading to a gas leak and the risk of fire or injury.